rackerlabs/rackspace-how-to/content/cloud-servers/troubleshoot-a-downed-linux-cloud-server.md

   - If you see a response, the server is responsive.
 Skip to the **Ping/Nmap IP Address** section.

-  - If the console is not responding or is displays errors such as being out of system resources, go the the **Attempt Reboot** section.
+  - If the console is not responding or displays errors such as being out of system resources, go the the **Attempt Reboot** section.

 ### Attempt Reboot

 If your server is not responding through the command line, a hard reboot might make the server responsive again.

 1. Return to the server list in the Cloud Control panel and click the gear icon next to the downed server’s name.
-From the drop-down, select **Reboot Server** option.
+From the drop-down, select **Reboot Server**.
 2. Review the message on the screen.
 After you're reviewed the message, click **Reboot Server**.
 3. Repeat the steps in the **Check the console** section.